Core-Team-META/CC-Rich-Text/README.md

 ### `<shadow x y color>`

-Draws a dropshadow.x, y, and color are optional.
+Draws a dropshadow.  x, y, and color are optional.

 If provided, x and y are the offset for the shadow, and color is the shadow's color.

+### `<outline size color>`

+Draws an outline around the letters, with a width equal to size, and in the color provided.
+All arguments are optional.

 ### `<font fontName>`